Great Mosque of Mecca

 Jamarat Bridge

-In the northeast of Mecca, about 4 kilometers away from the Grand Mosque, stands a mountain peak known as "Jabal Al Nour" (translated as "Mountain of Light" or "Mountain of Enlightenment").
-This mountain peak is of great significance to Muslims, and is one of the main pilgrimage sites for those who come for Hajj and Umrah throughout the year.
-According to Muslim tradition, this mountain peak is the place where the Prophet Muhammad received his first revelation in early 610 AD, which is considered the origin of Islam.
-In search of spirituality and guidance, millions of Muslims challenge their physical and mental strength each year by climbing this mountain peak.
-At the top of the mountain, they can visit the ancient caves of Hira and Thawr, which are believed to have been the refuge where the founder of Islam, Muhammad, meditated and contemplated on the mountain.
+Located to the northeast of Mecca, about 4 kilometers from the mosque, stands a peak known as 'Jabal Al Nour' (translated as 'Mountain of Light' or 'Mountain of Enlightenment').
+This peak holds great significance for Muslims and is one of the main attractions for pilgrims performing Hajj and Umrah throughout the year.
+According to Muslim tradition, this peak is the place where the Prophet Muhammad received his first revelation in early 610 AD, which is considered the origin of Islam.
+Every year, millions of Muslims challenge their physical strength and endurance to climb this peak in search of spirituality and guidance.
+At the summit, they can visit the ancient caves of Hira and Thawr, which are believed to be the refuges where the Prophet Muhammad meditated and contemplated during his time on the mountain.